Torlyers/Torlyers.github.io/_includes/posts/2019-03-05-write-up-06/en.md

 ***UVs***

 To use texture, we need to have UV information in mesh.
 While exporting mesh file, we need to add UV position to every vertex.
-The coordinate in D3D is different with that in Maya, which is a left-hand coordinate.
+The UV convention in D3D is different with that in Maya.
 You can see the difference below.
-Respoinding changes should be made in mesh builder, andvertex structure.
+Respoinding changes should be made in mesh builder, and vertex structure.

 ![](/img/in-post/write-up-gra-06/1.png)